 What used to be basic, universally-known truths about Christianity are now unknown mysteries to a large and growing share of Americans, especially young adults.
 For instance, Barna Group studies in 2010 showed that while most people regard Easter as a religious holiday, only a minority of adults associate Easter with the resurrection of Jesus Christ.

-As the two younger generations (Busters and Mosaics) ascend to numerical and positional supremacy in churches across the nation, the data suggests that biblical literacy is likely to decline significantly.
+As younger generations ascend to numerical and positional supremacy in churches across the nation, the data suggests that biblical literacy is likely to decline significantly.
 The theological free-for-all that is encroaching in Protestant churches nationwide suggests the coming decade will be a time of unparalleled theological diversity and inconsistency.

 If you are a biblically educated believer, you know that some of what Barna refers to as “basic, universally-known truths about Christianity” are pagan myths that actually contradict what God’s Word says about critical issues such as who is Jesus Christ, what is salvation, what happens after death, is God in control and does He cause or allow evil, is speaking in tongues a gift, where will Christians spend forever, etc., etc. One wonders how things in the Church could get much more “inconsistent.”

 Despite technological advances that make communications instant and far-reaching, Christians are becoming more spiritually isolated from non-Christians than was true a decade ago.

 Examples of this tendency include the fact that less than one-third of born again Christians planned to invite anyone to join them at a church event during the Easter season; teenagers are less inclined to discuss Christianity with their friends than was true in the past; most of the people who become Christians these days do so in response to a personal crisis or the fear of death (particularly among older Americans).